Wednesday, May 05 | Revenue Cycle/Billing, Thought Leadership

 Three Key Strategies to Improve Your Success with Multi-State Billing

-By Erica Gregory, Senior Vice President and General Manager of Revenue Cycle Management Operations
+By Erica Gregory, SVP and GM, Revenue Cycle Management

 Virtual healthcare is here to stay, allowing many providers to deliver exceptional care beyond their four walls.
 We saw telehealth billing take off during the pandemic, and even though virtual visits are leveling off as vaccinations increase, it is now a core part of the services many organizations provide.
 The opportunity for providers to offer services in other states not only gives more individuals the support they need regardless of location, but also expands care across communities.
 With mergers and acquisitions remaining steady in healthcare, this also creates opportunities for organizations to extend their reach to new clients through more physical locations.